US DcWaDIC PH.BZ.003

 Existence and location of copies

 Since 1991, the Index files have been progressively made available through an online database, as well as approximately 120,000 images of objects: http://ica.princeton.edu/index.php.
-In addition to the original Index at Princeton University, three complete physical copies may be consulted at Dumbarton Oaks, The Getty Research Institute, and the Universiteitsbibliotheek Utrecht.
+Additionally, three physical copies may be consulted at Dumbarton Oaks, The Getty Research Institute, and the Universiteitsbibliotheek Utrecht.

 Related units of description